Over-lecturing is a common teacher mistake that kills the passion and progress of students.

 - “He never lectured.“

-As effective guitar teachers, we can do the same, with comments like:
+As effective guitar teachers, we can do the same.
+Instead of lecturuing, we can guide our students with short observations and comments like:

 - “Fingertips close to the fret!”